eeveetza/p452/matlab/README.txt

-P452 Version 17.0 (26.10.21)
+P452 Version 17.0_PDR (27.10.21)

 GENERAL NOTES
 ----------------
-- This MATLAB/Octave program computes the basic transmission loss according to Recommendation ITU-R P.452-17.
+- This MATLAB/Octave program computes the basic transmission loss according to PDR of Recommendation ITU-R P.452-16 that clutter along the path.

 - The folder contains the following:

-  1) tl_p452.m is the main function implementing Recommendation ITU-R P.452-17.
+  1) tl_p452.m is the main function implementing PDR of Recommendation ITU-R P.452-16.
 This function calls other matlab routines defined in subfolder ./private/ To know how to use the function, read the header of the function or type
-     >> help tl_p452
+     >> help tl_p452_pdr

   2) Subfolder ./private/ with all the MATLAB routines necessary for the implementation of the propagation model, including the MATLAB implementation of Recommendation ITU-R P.676-11 (computing the specific attenuation due to dry air and water vapor by means of a summation of individual resonance lines from oxigen and water vapor).

-  3) Graphical User Interface defined in files P452.m and P452.fig (only MATLAB) The interface can be opened by invoking the following command in the MATLAB command window
-     >> P452

-  4) test_example.mat is an example of simulation data file that can be opened by the GUI

-  5) Subfolder ./private/ also contains test functions used to verify the current implementation of the model. including several files with path profile data used in testing.

 All the scripts (except for the Graphical User Interface) work in Octave (versions 6.0 and above).

 UPDATES AND FIXES
 -----------------
+Version 17.0_PDR (27.10.21)
+    - Introduced clutter along the path as described in PDR P.452-16
+    - Aligned pl_los.m with the ITU-R P.452-17 and free-space propagation model from ITU-R P.525-4
+    - Updated validation examples to align with the changes in the factor 92.4 dB in free-space basic transmission loss Currently all the validation examples are without clutter profile - this needs tbd

-Version 17.0 (26.10.21)
+Version 17.0 (08.10.21)
     - Renamed subfolder "src" into "private" which is automatically in the MATLAB search path
     - Modified the starting point in P452.m when computing transmission loss vs distance to make sure there are at least three points between clutter at the Tx and Rx sides
     - Ensured that the variable series is a row vector in find_intervals.m
-    - Updated validation examples to align with the changes in the factor 92.4 dB in free-space basic transmission loss

 Version 16.3 (05.06.20)
     - Introduced 3D distance for free-space basic transmission loss (to be included in the next revision of Recommendation ITU-R P.452-16)